LindellL/LU-Factorization/README.md

 # LU-Factorization
 Uses LU Decomposition to solve a system of equations.
+Inputs: Matrix of values.
+Outputs: L-Matrix U-Matrix P-Matrix.
 Created in Mech 105 Class.